💋Come to your appointment prepared:💋

 You CANNOT get permanent makeup if any of the following apply to you (indicated with Red):

 Pregnancy/breast feeding- NO EXCEPTIONS

-Use of Accutane (acne medication)- must discontinue for 1 year before getting any permanent makeup procedures.
+Use of Accutane (acne medication)- must discontinued 3months before getting any permanent makeup procedures.

 Hemophilia- Bleeding Disorder